Integer Programming for Classifying Orthogonal Arrays

+The generic method Basic Extension in Section~\ref{sec:enum} was used with different methods to extend the known $\oant$ catalog.
+Classification results are summarized in Table~\ref{tab:enum}, including the number of OD-classes whenever OD-equivalence reductions were used.
+In such cases, Steps 1-4 from Section~\ref{sec:fold} were necessary to obtain a set of all non-isomorphic OAs from a set of all non-OD-equivalent ODs.
+The new results are a set of all non-isomorphic $\text{OA}(160,9,2,4)$, no $\text{OA}(160,10,2,4)$ exists, a set of all non-isomorphic $\text{OA}(176,k,2,4)$ for $k=5,6,7,8,9$, and no $\text{OA}(176,10,2,4)$ exists, so $f(160,2,4)=f(176,2,4)=9$ is now established.
+These were the smallest unknown $2$-symbol strength $4$ cases.
+Schoen, Eendebak, and Nguyen~\cite{Schoen} did classify $\text{OA}(160,k,2,4)$ for $k=5,6,7,8$, (the largest $2$-symbol, strength $4$ cases classified so far), and their results also match Table~\ref{tab:enum}.

-We used the algorithms in Sections \ref{sec:enum} and \ref{sec:fold} to extend the known $\oant$ catalog; summaries are in Tables \ref{tab:enum} and \ref{tab:bj}.
-The \texttt{ISOP1.1} version of the Margot (2007) solver that calls the \texttt{CPLEX12.5.1} libraries was used.
-In Table \ref{tab:enum}, we report the number of OD-classes only in cases where we used OD-equivalence reductions.
-In such cases Steps 1-4 of Section \ref{sec:fold} were necessary to obtain all non-isomorphic $\oant$s from the enumerated ODs.
-In all the algorithms isomorphism pruning was turned off if the size of the symmetry group was strictly less than 4.
-Whenever the isomorphism pruning was turned off ILPs were solved by interactive \texttt{CPLEX12.5.1}.
-(Settings in \texttt{CPLEX} were optimized by $N=160$ and $176$ on a small subset of the corresponding ILPs.)
-In Table \ref{tab:enum} enumerations, isomorphism pruning in Algorithm \ref{alg:BR3idd} was always turned off.
-Jobs were run on \texttt{Intel(R) Xeon(R)} $3.10$GHz processors, except the CP-based times in Table \ref{tab:Schoen} are those reported by Schoen, Eendebak and Nguyen (2010).
+Isomorphism pruning was always turned off with the ILP-extension method.
+This is mainly because most ILPs of this method had little or no exploitable symmetry, and the time spent in finding and exploiting these symmetries was not worth the effort.
+For the other methods, the time spent in finding and exploiting these symmetries paid off well, and isomorphism pruning was turned off only if the size of the exploitable symmetry group was strictly less than $4$.
+The implementation \texttt{ISOP1.1}~\cite{Margot07} that calls the \texttt{CPLEX12.5.1} libraries was used for the B\&B with isomorphism pruning algorithm.
+Whenever isomorphism pruning was turned off, ILPs were solved by a B\&B algorithm implementation in {\tt CPLEX12.5.1} interactive.
+(The choice of the B\&B algorithm was made by optimizing the settings in \texttt{CPLEX} for $N=160,176$ on a small subset of ILPs.)
+Jobs were run on our \texttt{Intel(R) Xeon(R)} $3.10$GHz and $2.00$GHz processors for the $N=160$ and $N=176$ cases.
+The $N=176$ cases were parallelized, but the $N=160$ cases were not.
+The MCS times in Table~\ref{tab:Schoen} are those reported by Schoen, Eendebak, and Nguyen~\cite{Schoen}.